 Melt the butter in a boiler and add the milk.
-(37 ° C).
+(37 ° C/ 98,6 ° Fahrenheit ).
 Crumble the yeast into a baking bowl and add a little of the liquid.
 Stir until the yeast is dissolved.
 Pour in the rest of the milk mixture.

 Add salt, sugar, cardamom and egg.
 Pour in most of the flour, but hide some for baking.
 Work for a smooth and slightly loose dough.
-Put the dough in a hinge to raise covered with plastic approx. 40 minutes.
+Leave the dough to rise for approx. 40 minutes.

 Stir in butter, sugar and cinnamon to fill.
-Divide the dough into two parts and roll each out to a living, approx. 20 x 45 cm.
+Divide the dough into two parts and roll each out to length, approx. 20 x 45 cm.
 Grease the filling outwards.
 Roll together and cut for approx. 2 cm wide pieces.

-Once the cinnamon balls have cooled a little, apply the glaze over.
+Once the cinnamon buns have cooled a little, apply the glaze over.

 Tips!
-I usually put cinnamon balls in muffin molds, especially when I have friends or family visiting.
+I usually put cinnamon buns in muffin molds, especially when I have friends or family visiting.